-If you install solar panels by the end of 2019, you will earn a federal solar tax credit worth 30 percent of the installation cost.
+If you install solar panels in 2020, you will earn a federal solar tax credit worth 26% percent of the installation cost.
 All customers who get interconnected under NEM 2.0 will be grandfathered on this tariff for the next 20 years (from the enrollment day).

 Action Solar is a reputable company in San Diego, CA that provides homeowners throughout Southern California with top-quality solar panel design and installation.
 Feel free to give us a call!
 Let’s start planning today!